-2 The update is in accordance with Regulation 39A of the Securities Regulations (Periodic and Immediate Reports), 5730-1970 and includes significant changes or innovations that have occurred in the business of the Company and/or Bezeq and / or the Group, in any matter that must be described in the periodic report.
+&lt;sup>2 The update is in accordance with Regulation 39A of the Securities Regulations (Periodic and Immediate Reports), 5730-1970 and includes significant changes or innovations that have occurred in the business of the Company and/or Bezeq and / or the Group, in any matter that must be described in the periodic report.
 The update is in relation to the Company's periodic report for 2022 and refers to the item numbers in Chapter A (Description of the Corporation's Business) in said periodic report.

-- 1.4.
+- 1.3.
+On June 19, 2023, Midroog Ltd. established an A3.il rating with a stable horizon for the Company's debentures (series C) and (series F) that were in circulation as of that date.
+In addition, Midroog established an A3.il rating with a stable horizon for the additional debentures to be issued by the Company from series F in the amount of up to NIS 550 million par value by way of series expansion which will be used to pay off the Company's debentures (series C).
+For more details, see immediate report published by the Company on June 19, 2023 (Ref.
+No.: 2023-01-057163). - 1.4.
 On June 22, 2023, the Company published the results of an offering according to a shelf offer report for the issuance and registration for trading of debentures (Series 6) by means of a series expansion, according to which the Company issued NIS 538,000,000 par value debentures (Series 6) in exchange (gross) for a total of about NIS 503,568,000 million.
 For more details, see immediate reports published by the Company on June 22, 2023 (Reference No.: 2023-01-007660 and 2023-01-058783). - 1.5.
 With the completion of the issuance of the Company's debentures (Series 6) as mentioned in Section 1.3 above, on June 22, 2023 the Company announced the existence of the precondition to full early repayment of the Company's debentures (Series 3) and the redemption was carried out on July 20, 2023.
 For more details, see immediate report dated June 22, 2023 (Reference No.: 2023-01-058786). - 1.6.
-For details about purchases of Bezeg ordinary shares made by the Company, see Section 2.2 below. - 1.7.
+For details about purchases of Bezeq ordinary shares made by the Company, see Section 2.2 below. - 1.7.
 On August 8, 2023, the Company's Board of Directors decided on the adoption of a plan for the buyback of the Company's shares, in the amount of up to NIS 30 million, effective from August 13, 2023 until: (1) Purchase of the Company's shares to the extent of the total purchase cost; or (2) The end of the trading day on November 1, 2023, whicherver is earlier.
 The purchases will be made, from time to time during the above-mentioned period, in transactions on the stock exchange through a stock exchange member.
 It should be noted that the plan was adopted in writing in accordance with the rules set forth in the directive of the Securities Authority of July 26, 2010 (Position 199-8) regarding the "safe harbor" protection in the buyback of the securities by a corporation.
-For more details, see the immediate report published at the same time as this report.
+For more details, see the immediate report dated August 9, 2023 (Ref.
+No.: 2023-01-073822).
+Until the end of the aforementioned plan period, the Company purchased shares in a total amount of about NIS 23.5 million.